 "Our lollipops and suckers are made with organic raw wildflower honey - a natural sweetener with antibacterial properties that supports wellness." - MommaBear Organics

-- Safe for kids aged 3 and older
+- Safe for kids aged 3 and up

 - Certified Parent Tested Parent Approved (PTPA)